Skip to main content

 To access the space options via the navigation menu:

-2. click on the three little dots of the space
+2. Click on the three little dots of the space.

 Navigation menu

-Here is the list of the different settings options available via the space header and the navigation menu:
+Here is the list of different settings options available via the space header and the navigation menu:

-• General: as the name suggests, you can edit here the general settings of the space (name, description, introduction...) including permissions and notifications.
+• General: As the name suggests, you can edit the general settings of the space here (name, description, introduction...), including permissions and notifications.

-• Members: to manage space members
+• Members: Manage space members.

-Space settings via General settings
+Space Settings via General Settings

 Space settings